It isn’t easy to ask for a bed.

 In a way, the homeless problem in downtown began on the night of Aug.
 6, 1959, when a building fire ignited a dynamite truck at the corner of Oak and Pine streets.
 What national media soon called the Roseburg Blast leveled everything in an eight-block radius.

-Long before the Blast, the mission would have stood at the heart of the city, right near the bustling train depot.
+Long before the Blast, the mission would have stood in the heart of the city, right near the bustling train depot.
 Visitors to busy little Roseburg circa 1890 also reached downtown via the Lane Avenue Bridge and Lane Avenue, which intersects the modern mission.